Why Does My Hair Feel Sticky After Washing?

 You’re Washing Too Often

-When you have oily hair, you might think that the solution to this is to wash your hair more often.
-However, the more you wash your hair, the oilier your hair will be!
+When you have oily hair, you might think the solution is to wash your hair more often.

-Do not wash your hair every day, as this can cause a greasy feeling over time.
 Instead, wash your hair with a shampoo and conditioner two to three times a week, or around every other day.

 You can also use a hair mask or deep conditioner once a week if you feel like your hair needs a little extra care and nourishment.
-I look forward to using this hair mask every week.
-My hair is so soft and delicious smelling after!

 Related Questions